Are you registered to vote? If not and eligible, register now!!!

 Our list of countries is the following: Albania, Austria, Bangladesh, Bosnia, Canada, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Iran, Ireland, Israel, Japan, Kenya, Latvia, Lithuania, Macedonia, Montenegro, Netherlands, Norway, Pakistan, Peru, Poland, Romania, Serbia, Slovenia, South Africa, South Sudan, Spain, Sweden, Switzerland, Ukraine and Zimbabwe.

-More other countries are moving in our direction.
-For examples, Vermont, Maine and Puerto Rico allow voting by people in prison in the United States while even China allows some prisoners to vote.
+More countries and states are moving in our direction.
+For examples, Vermont, Maine and Puerto Rico, Washington DC, allow voting by people in prison in the United States while even China allows some prisoners to vote.

 South Sudan prisoner register to vote: